maxal-studio/flutter-image-magic-eraser/README.md

 1. Download the LaMa model file (`lama_fp32.onnx`) from this url [Carve/LaMa-ONNX](https://huggingface.co/Carve/LaMa-ONNX/tree/main) and place it in your assets folder.

+> **Note:** The LaMa model file is quite large (~200MB) and will significantly increase your app size.
+If you have experience with model optimization and can provide a smaller ONNX model suitable for mobile image inpainting, we'd love to hear from you!
+Please reach out to us at info@max.al or dajanvulaj@gmail.com.
+We're actively looking for optimized alternatives to improve the package's footprint.

 2. Update your `pubspec.yaml` to include the model:

 ```yaml